 Census Variables Reference¶

 This page provides a complete reference of all census variables available in SocialMapper.
-These variables can be used with the --census-variables
+These variables can be used with the variables

 Variable Usage¶